nvdhulst79/OSC_buttons/README.md

 ### Testing

 Use the **Test Button 1** in the captive portal to send a test OSC message.
 Install an OSC monitor like [Protokol](https://hexler.net/protokol) on the PC to verify messages are arriving.

+The **Buttons** panel in the portal shows the live state of both physical buttons — useful for verifying wiring without sending OSC.
+State is pushed over Server-Sent Events (`/events`), so there's no polling overhead.
+The battery percentage in the header updates the same way.

 ### Button channel mapping